 People often injure themselves repeatedly in a single session, creating several cuts or burns in the same location.
-Usually, people choose a visible or accessible area, such as the forearms or front of the thighs.
+Usually, people choose an area that is at once accessible and easily hidden by clothing, such as the forearms or front of the thighs.
 Typically, people also hurt themselves repeatedly, resulting in extensive scars from previous episodes.
 People are often preoccupied with thoughts about the injurious acts.

 Some people do not think their self-injury is a problem and thus tend not to seek or accept counseling.

 First, doctors examine the person to determine whether any of the person's injuries require treatment.